 Last Updated on

-A chocolate bourbon tart treat perfect for Valentine’s Day!
+Chocolate tarts are perfect for Valentine’s Day!

 With Valentine’s Day coming up, lots of us are thinking about what kind of plans we can come up with to make this romantic day a success!
 A lot of people make plans to go out to restaurants, but that can sometimes be a real pain.
 This is especially true when everyone else wants to go out on the same night!
 We like to avoid the crazy rush and just make our own romantic dinner at home, sort of a DIY dining experience!